xabbu42/Master/arbeit.md

 specification of all formulas derived by axiom necessitation (R2).
-For a given constant specification $CS$, $LP(CS)$ is the logic with axiom necessitation restricted to that $CS$. $LP_0 := LP(∅)$ is the logic without axiom necessiation.
+For a given constant specification $CS$, $LP(CS)$ is the logic with axiom necessitation restricted to that $CS$. $LP_0 := LP(∅)$ is the logic without axiom necessitation.
 A constant specification $CS$ is injective, if for each proof constant $c$, there is at most one formula $c{:}A ∈ CS$.